Human rights in Islamic State-controlled territory: Religious and minority group massacres, forced conversion, and expulsion

-Christians living in areas under ISIL control face four options: converting to Islam, paying a religious levy called the jizya, leaving the "Caliphate", or death.
-"We offer them three choices: Islam; the dhimma contract – involving payment of jizya; if they refuse this they will have nothing but the sword", ISIL said.
-ISIL leader Abu Bakr al-Baghdadi further noted that Christians who do not agree with those terms must "leave the borders of the Islamic Caliphate" within a specified deadline.
-ISIL had already set similar rules for Christians in Raqqa, once one of Syria's more liberal cities.
-However, on 29 March 2016, ISIL issued a decree preventing Christians and Armenians from leaving Raqqa.
+Christians living in areas under IS control face four options: converting to Islam, paying a religious levy called the jizya, leaving the caliphate, or death.
+"We offer them three choices: Islam; the dhimma contract – involving payment of jizya; if they refuse this they will have nothing but the sword", IS said.
+Abu Bakr al-Baghdadi, the leader of IS till his 2019 demise, further noted that Christians who do not agree with those terms must "leave the borders of the Islamic Caliphate" within a specified deadline.
+IS had already set similar rules for Christians in Raqqa, once one of Syria's more liberal cities.
+However, on 29 March 2016, IS issued a decree preventing Christians and Armenians from leaving Raqqa.

-On 23 February 2015, in response to a major Kurdish offensive in the Al-Hasakah Governorate, ISIL abducted 150 Assyrian Christians from villages near Tal Tamr (Tell Tamer) in northeastern Syria, after launching a large offensive in the region.
+On 23 February 2015, in response to a major Kurdish offensive in the Al-Hasakah Governorate, IS abducted 150 Assyrian Christians from villages near Tal Tamr (Tell Tamer) in northeastern Syria, after launching a large offensive in the region.

-Kurdish officials have claimed that ISIL's campaign against Kurdish and Yezidi enclaves, such as Sinjar, are part of an organised Arabization plan.
+Kurdish officials have claimed that IS's campaign against Kurdish and Yezidi enclaves, such as Sinjar, are part of an organised Arabization plan.

 According to Iraqi security officials, Islamic State militants targeted a football ground, built near a Shiite shrine in the city of Kirkuk.
 They shot mortar rounds that killed six civilians and injured nine others, on August 24, 2019.
 In another attack day before, a bike equipped with explosives blasted near a mosque in Shia-majority area of Mussayyib, killing three people and wounding 34.

 Shia Muslims

-Despite being the religious majority in Iraq, Shia Muslims who predominantly inhabit the country's south have been killed in large numbers by ISIL.
-By June 2014, ISIL had already claimed to have killed 1,700 Shia Muslims.
-ISIL, attempting to create a Sunni Muslim caliphate, has labelled all Shia Muslims infidels.
+Despite being the religious majority in Iraq, Shia Muslims who predominantly inhabit the country's south were killed in large numbers by IS.
+By June 2014, IS had already claimed to have killed 1,700 Shia Muslims.
+IS, attempting to create a Sunni Muslim caliphate, has labelled all Shia Muslims infidels.
 As a result, they have specifically targeted Shia communities.
 According to witnesses, after the militant group took the city of Mosul, they divided the Sunni prisoners from the Shia prisoners.
 650 Shia prisoners were then taken to another location and executed.
 Kurdish officials in Erbil have reported similar incidents where Sunni and Shia prisoners were separated and Shia prisoners were killed.
-Shia are sometimes burned alive.
+Sometimes, Shia were burned alive.